PerMalmberg/Smooth/README.md

 # Smooth
 C++ framework for writing applications based on Espressif's ESP-IDF.

-**Please note: Due to the current state of IDF there is no reliable way to determine if Smooth is being compiled for ESP32 or Linux.
-As such the support to compile against Linux is not currently functional.
-Once IDF stabilizes this support will be brought back.
-There is a [pull request](https://github.com/espressif/esp-idf/pull/2601) addressing this issue.**

 ## Overview

 Smooth provides a set of classes that makes life as a developer easier compared to working directly with ESP-IDF & FreeRTOS APIs.